grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 maybe i can finish all of my apps this week

-https://www.newyorker.com/magazine/2023/11/20/a-coder-considers-the-waning-days-of-the-craft  hmmmm interesting, kind of whiny actually, chatgpt is a good tool for many things, makes programming accessible for the disadvantaged too and that wasn't included in the article
+https://www.newyorker.com/magazine/2023/11/20/a-coder-considers-the-waning-days-of-the-craft  hmmmm interesting, kind of whiny actually, chatgpt is a good tool for many things, makes programming accessible for the disadvantaged too and that wasn't included in the article, ChatGPT is incorrect at times and that wasn't mentioned either, it still needs a human element after it presents a solution

 the personal statement/writing prompt for BME is a lot of work to write helpppppp meeee i dunno what to write ... what engineering anecdotes do I have like I dunno